 - Pina-Oviedo S, Ortiz-Hidalgo C, Carballo-Zarate AA, Zarate-Osorno A. ALK-Negative Anaplastic Large Cell Lymphoma: Current Concepts and Molecular Pathogenesis of a Heterogeneous Group of Large T-Cell Lymphomas.
 Cancers (Basel).
 2021;13(18).

 - Xie C, Li X, Zeng H, Qian W. Molecular insights into pathogenesis and targeted therapy of peripheral T cell lymphoma.
 Experimental Hematology & Oncology.
 2020;9(1):30.

 - Zhang Y, Lee D, Brimer T, Hussaini M, Sokol L. Genomics of Peripheral T-Cell Lymphoma and Its Implications for Personalized Medicine.
 Front Oncol.
 2020;10:898.

 Dr. Yao is a lifetime member of Chinese American Pathologists Association (CAPA) and the chair for CAPA molecular pathology subcommittee.
-She is also a CAP NY state house of delegates and College of American Pathologists (CAP) Personalized Health Care Committee (PHC) member.
+She is also a CAP New York House of Delegates and CAP Personalized Health Care Committee (PHC) member.

-Dr. Yao’s clinical work has been focusing on the large scale, prospective genotyping of solid tumors and hematologic malignancies using a variety of NGS technologies.
-Her research interests include: the pathogenesis of leukemias and lymphomas; genetic alterations and therapies of solid tumors.
+Dr. Yao’s clinical work has focused on the large-scale, prospective genotyping of solid tumors and hematologic malignancies using a variety of NGS technologies.
+Her research interests include the pathogenesis of leukemias and lymphomas, genetic alterations, and therapies of solid tumors.